 Easy Pie Crust

-Shortcut your way to wonderful pies all summer.
-Prepare the crust and topping ahead, and keep them in the freezer.
+Prep now and enjoy wonderful pies all summer.
+Make the crust and topping ahead, and keep them in the freezer.

 - 2 1/2 cups all-purpose flour